ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ---

 We have seen how one can use the Monte Carlo method find answers to certain problems.
-We alse have seen two major applications, the numerical integration and how to estimate an option price using the Black-Scholes-Merton model.
+We also have seen two major applications, the numerical integration and how to estimate an option price using the Black-Scholes-Merton model.
+By now, you should've realized that the Monte Carlo method gives you immense problem solving powers, even if you're not very familiar with the underlying theory or even if such a theory doesn't exist (for instance, see the <a href="https://rstudio-pubs-static.s3.amazonaws.com/241232_eebe419a0aaa4eb89398ee2a61ad3dc2.html" target="_blank">percolation problem</a>, where no mathematical solution for determining the percolation threshold $p^{\ast}$ has yet been derived).

 ## Recommended reading